ehmicky/is-json-value/README.md

 # Warnings

-This is the list of possible warnings reported by this library.
+This is the list of possibly reported warnings.

 ## Invalid types

 JSON only supports booleans, numbers, strings, arrays, objects and `null`.
-Any other type is invalid.
+Any other type is omitted or transformed by `JSON.stringify()`.

 ### Functions